-5.1 General Principles
+6.1 General Principles

-In the first instance if a member of staff has a concern about a child, they should report this immediately to the DSL.
-The DSL may well have information that other members of staff do not know about a child and their family.
-Staff should be told on a 'need to know basis' (see confidentiality Section 7).
+In the first instance if a member of staff has a concern about a child they should report this immediately to the DSL.
+If staff have a concern about a child, have observed an incident or have noticed changes in behaviours the staff member must report this via CPOMS alerting the safeguarding team.
+The DSL and safeguarding team may well have information that others members of staff do not know about a child and their family.
+Staff should be told on a 'need to know basis' (see confidentiality Section 8).

 However insignificant you think your concern might be pass it on to your DSL.
-It may only be a small piece of information, but it helps to form a bigger picture.
-If the DSL is not available, then speak to the DDSL or a member of the safeguarding team.
+It may only be a small piece of information but it helps to form a bigger picture.
+If the DSL is not available then speak to the DDSL or a member of the safeguarding team.
 Early information sharing is vital for effective identification, assessment and support.